camorris/css-animations/README.md

 ### Targeted Audience

-For the purpose of working with a company I am targeting those individuals with the title Recruiter, Hiring Manager, and/or Founder.
+For the purpose of working with a company I am targeting those individuals¿¿

-### Installing

-End with an example of getting some data out of the system or using it for a little demo

-## Running the tests

-Explain how to run the automated tests for this system

 ### Break down into end to end tests